Devanshk9/Beats_by_Dre_Website/README.md

 # 🎧 Beats by Dre – Product Landing Page

 A modern and responsive front-end landing page for **Beats by Dre** headphones, showcasing sleek design, smooth transitions, and mobile-friendly layout.
-Build on tutorial from Belimcode.
+Build on tutorial from Bedimcode.
-**Shoutout to Belimcode for amazing tutorial**
+**Shoutout to Bedimcode for amazing tutorial**

 ---